Wouldn’t it be nice to figure out a way to make money from your hobby?

 A brand ambassador gets paid to promote or endorse a company’s products or services.
 Companies all around the world want their customers to see how others are using and enjoying their products.
-That means you get to enjoy the product while earning a commission for referring customers to purchase it.
+That means you get to enjoy the product and earn a commission for new referring customers.

-Ambassadors often earn thousands of dollars simply by showcasing why they love the brand and why they think others should do the same.
+Ambassadors often earn thousands of dollars simply by showcasing why they love the brand and why they think others will too.
 They do this by building a social media following or a blog readership that brands will pay to get in front of.

 If you have or can build a large following on YouTube, Instagram, or your other favorite social media platform, then there may be an opportunity for you as a brand ambassador.